Speech Sound Disorders

 certain sounds, such as "sh."
 Phonological process disorder is a pattern of sound

-mistakes, such as not pronouncing certain letters.
+mistakes.
+This includes not pronouncing certain letters.

 About articulation disorder

 Articulation disorder is the inability to form the certain word sounds correctly past

 a certain age.
 Word sounds may be dropped, added, distorted, or swapped.
 Keep in mind

 that some sound changes may be part of an accent, and are not speech errors.
 Signs

 Leaving off sounds from words (example: saying "coo" instead of "school")

 Adding sounds to words (example: saying "puhlay" instead of "play")

 Distorting sounds in words (example: saying "thith" instead of "this")